When logos look alike

-Well, we’re all surrounded by the same influences and exposed to the same shapes, forms, and patterns.
-With the importance of branding in the marketplace, and thousands of designers working on similar projects, it’s obvious that ideas will, from time-to-time, look almost identical.
+We’re surrounded by the same influences, the same shapes, forms, patterns.
+With hundreds of thousands of designers working on similar projects around the world, it’s obvious that ideas will, from time to time, look almost identical.

-Beats by Dr. Dre and Anton Stankowski’s 1971 Stadt Bruhl logo
+Beats by Dre and Anton Stankowski’s 1971 Stadt Bruhl logo.

 Blackburn Market and Barrow.